robin-noyes/BandBCampaigns/README.md

 [Scenario Guide][7]

 ### Paging Dr. USB: Your Extraction Is Ready
 *The security incident at Southern Georgia Medical Center is a stark reminder that we need to have as tight of offboarding process and controls as we do for onboarding.
-Why work on other methods of accessing and exfiltrating data when you can download it and walk it out the door.
+Why work on other methods of accessing and exfiltrating data when you can download it and walk it out the door.*

 [Scenario Guide][8]

+### From Bankgok to Backdoor - The Biggest Export No One Asked For
+*A scenario based on AIS/AWN’s spectacularly unsecured 8.3 billion‑record database, proving that when you leave DNS and NetFlow logs hanging out on the open internet, someone will absolutely notice — and it won’t be your security team.
+Bonus points for the follow‑up PBX breach claims, because nothing says “we’ve got this under control” like a telecom repeatedly learning the same lesson in public.*

+[Scenario Guide][9]
+### Special Delivery-Plug and Prey, Get Ransomware
+*A scenario inspired by FIN7’s gift‑card‑themed BadUSB campaign, where plugging in a “free reward” turns out to be the fastest way to donate your LSASS credentials to organized crime.
+From keystroke‑injection chaos to cloud‑exfiltration shenanigans, this one reminds us that sometimes the real malware was the curiosity we made along the way.*

 [1]:	https://github.com/AntiSyphon/BandBCampaigns/blob/main/Call%20From%20Inside%20the%20Network/Call%20From%20Inside%20the%20Network.md
 [2]:	https://github.com/AntiSyphon/BandBCampaigns/blob/main/That's%20Disputable/That's%20Disputable.md